-Our compliance policies describe the minimum social and environmental requirements we ask our suppliers to comply with.
+We believe that long-term partnership is the key to strengthen business relations.
+Our compliance policies summarize what we commit ourselves to but also describe the minimum social and environmental requirements we ask our suppliers to comply with.

 Both the compliance declaration and policies are reviewed, updated and supplemented on a biennial basis.
 All stakeholders have constant access to the current version.
+The linked policies are provided on request.

-Signature of the person responsible / date Brands Fashion
+Signature of the person responsible / date

-Silke Rosebrock, Managing Director of
+Mathias Diestelmann, Managing Director of Brands Fashion